-So after lunch we decided to wander over to one of the Casino’s because that’s where the trolly that tours St. Louis leaves from.
-Ok so I absolutely LOVE history so here’s another cool thing….
-In Missouri it is illegal to have casino’s, however you can have river boats that are casino’s.
+So after lunch, we decided to wander over to one of the casinos because that’s where the trolly that tours St. Louis leaves from.
+Ok, so I LOVE history so here’s another cool thing… In Missouri it is illegal to have casino’s, however, you can have riverboats that are casinos.
 Now this building behind me is a Casino.
 You may be scratching your head because didn’t I just say it is illegal to have a building in MO that is gambling.
-Oh get this…. a lawyer found a loop hole and this building is actually considered a boat on the river.
+Oh get this…. a lawyer found a loophole and this building is considered a boat on the river.
 Say what?
 Yup, because they brought pipes in from the Mississippi and ran them under the building, therefore the building is set on the Mississippi River.

 Oh and we tried to have a fashion show of my outfit.
 I’m pretty sure everyone was looking at us but whatever.

 Why yes, I can hitchhike with my big toes.

 And roll my tongue.

 And finally, the trolly bus showed up.
 Now a lot of big cities (Chicago, NYC as examples) have the hop-on, hop-off bus, however in St. Louis, instead of being built up, it was built out, so this trolly runs 27 miles showing off St. Louis so once you’re on, you are on for about an hour and a half.